Skip to main content

 }

 The matcher field filters when the hook fires.
 An empty string matches all events of that type.
 A specific value like mcp__trw__trw_deliver matches only that tool call.
-SessionStart uses source matchers ( startup, resume, compact, clear) to fire on each session source.
+SessionStart uses source matchers (startup, resume, compact, clear) to fire on each session source.

-Custom Hooks
+Custom hooks

 You can add your own hooks alongside TRW's built-in ones.
 The example below uses Claude Code syntax, but the general pattern is the same everywhere: attach a fast script to the relevant event and let TRW keep the policy surface close to the repo.